30. Light emission

 In 1895, a new type of electromagnetic wave was discovered when a beam of electrons emitted from a cathode-ray tube caused a nearby piece of paper to fluoresce (a process that will be described later in this chapter).
 These electromagnetic waves were called “x-rays” due to the fact that their characteristics were unknown at the time.
 That name has persisted, and we continue to call this type of electromagnetic radiation x-rays even today.
 While not much was known about the properties of x-rays at the time of their initial discovery, it was known that the rays did not contain any electric charge, due to the fact that they did not deflect in the presence of electric or magnetic fields.

 It is now known that x-rays are a type of high-energy electromagnetic radiation produced when highly energetic electrons are quickly slowed when they strike the positive electrode (called the anode) in a cathode-ray tube.
 The slowing of the electrons produces x-rays consisting of a continuum of energies over the frequency range of x-rays.
 Maxwell’s equations (the equations used to determine the properties of electromagnetic waves) state that any time a charged particle accelerates (speeds up, slows down, or changes direction), light will be emitted.
-The reason why a broad range of energies is generated is due to the collisions between the electrons and the anode.
+A broad range of energies is generated due to the collisions between the electrons and the anode.
 Some electrons may slow down with a single collision (in which a lot of energy is released at once), and others may slow down with multiple collisions.

-In addition to the continuous spectrum generated by collisions with the anode, these collisions can additionally knock the electrons in the anode’s atoms into excited states.
+In addition to the continuous spectrum generated by collisions with the anode, these collisions can knock the electrons in the anode’s atoms into excited states.
 As those electrons deexcite, they produce x-rays as well.
 Because the deexcitation process occurs at only specific wavelengths for different materials, these show up on an emission spectrum as very discrete frequencies or energies.
 A typical x-ray spectrum is shown in Figure.
 30.6.
 The broad background represents the braking radiation (x-rays generated by collisions with the anode), and the discrete spikes represent the emission lines from electron deexcitation (x-rays generated by the deexcitation of excited anode electrons).

 Figure 30.6, described in the caption and text.